MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/tag-security-privacy-clipboard-svg.md

 ### 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-This feature exposes `image/svg+xml` MIME type to the clipboard using the async clipboard API to support copy-paste of SVG images.
+This feature exposes the `image/svg+xml` MIME type to the clipboard using the async clipboard API to support copy-paste of SVG images.
 All the restrictions related to secure context, permission etc apply for reading this format.
-The format is parsed using the strict HTML processing that strip out security sensitive tags.
+The format is parsed using strict HTML processing that strips out security-sensitive tags.

 ### 2.2.
 Do features in your specification expose the minimum amount of information necessary to enable their intended uses?